What in the world are escape games?

 So, your games cover Common Core standards?
 How does that work?

 Yes!
 Each game is designed specifically for YOUR grade level and covers no fewer than (3) Common Core standards.
-The students work on puzzles developed with certain standards in mind, so they have no idea they are putting their knowledge to use in real world scenarios.
+The students work on puzzles developed with certain standards in mind (mainly math), so they have no idea they are putting their knowledge to use in real world scenarios.
 Prior to our arrival, we will provide the standards covered in our game so that you will have a chance to review those skills with your students (if you choose).
 Or they can wing it.
 It works both ways.

 How can we be sure our students will like it?

 Most of them do!
 You can hopefully take our word for it (but we would definitely consider giving a refund if someone was like, “That was worse than going to the dentist!”).
 The students don’t realize they are doing testable stuff; they think they are simply getting out of class for an hour to go play games and mess around.
 Instead, they ARE playing games and messing around—but they are doing it while using grade level-specific knowledge that YOU, their teachers, have so brilliantly taught them throughout the year.
+But if you REALLY want to be assured that your students will like it, we have a growing list of illustrious local superintendents, principals, and educators who will vouch for us.

 So, what happens if we want you to come back?
 Won’t the students know all the secrets to “escaping?”